JoshuaGrams/JoshuaGrams/noreaster-2018.md

 ![screenshot](./assets/vor.png)

-[Variations on Rockdodger](http://sametwice.com/vor) is a game that my cousin Jason Woofenden and I reworked in 2004-2006.
+[Variations on Rockdodger](http://sametwice.com/vor) is a game that my cousin Jason Woofenden and I wrote in 2004-2006.
 It's a fork of [an earlier game](http://spacerocks.sourceforge.net/) by Paul Holt.

 You simply dodge the rocks until you die.
 You have thrusters in the four